JKostikiadis/MultiAxisScatterChart/README.md

+## Update
+This is an old implementation of the new updated project https://github.com/JKostikiadis/MultiAxisCharts and has been kept for demonstration purposes

 ## MultiAxisScatterChart

 Implementation of 2 Y-Axis Scatter Chart in pure JavaFX.
 This project was created due to lack of JavaFX default charts to represent data in multiple Y-Axis.